LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q4.1 : **"End-to-end genealogy" of ML models**
+Q4.1 (advanced) : **"End-to-end genealogy" of ML models**
 Ensuring the traceability of all steps of the development of a predictive model enables building up a form of **genalogy**.
 Within your organisation, an end-to-end genealogy of models is fed and maintained within the framework of data science projects, throughout the phases of data collection, design, training, validation and exploitation of the predictive models:

 R4.1 :
 _(Type: single answer)_
 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_

-- [ ] 4.1.a At this stage we have not implemented any such approach
+- [ ] 4.1.a (advanced) At this stage we have not implemented any such approach
-- [ ] 4.1.b This information exists and is recorded so as not to be lost, but it may be scattered and it is not versioned
+- [ ] 4.1.b (advanced) This information exists and is recorded so as not to be lost, but it may be scattered and it is not versioned
-- [ ] 4.1.c They are compiled in a single document which systematically accompanies the model
+- [ ] 4.1.c (advanced) They are compiled in a single document which systematically accompanies the model
-- [ ] 4.1.d They are gathered in a single document that systematically accompanies the model and is versioned
+- [ ] 4.1.d (advanced) They are gathered in a single document that systematically accompanies the model and is versioned

 <details>
 <summary>Expl4.1 :</summary>